BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## Building HTML user interface for your ESP32 project

-A series of examples will demonstrate how to create a neatly HTML user interface for your ESP32 project.
+A series of examples will demonstrate how to create a neat HTML user interface for your ESP32 project.
+This subject is covered at more detail level in  https://github.com/BojanJurca/Nice_web_GUI_controls_for_ESP_projects

 **Example 01 - dynamic HTML page**